fhdk/blackman-mirrors/CONTRIBUTING.md

 ### Write Documentation

-pacman-mirrors could always use more documentation, whether as part of the official pacman-mirrors docs, in docstrings, or even on the web in blog posts, articles, and such.
+blackman-mirrors could always use more documentation, whether as part of the official blackman-mirrors docs, in docstrings, or even on the web in blog posts, articles, and such.

 ### Translations

-Help us to ship pacman-mirrors in your language by helping our translators on [Transifex](https://www.transifex.com/manjarolinux/manjaro-pacman-mirrors/dashboard/).
+Help us to ship blackman-mirrors in your language by helping our translators on [Transifex](https://www.transifex.com/blackarchlinux/blackarch-blackman-mirrors/dashboard/).

 ### Submit Feedback

-The best way to send feedback is to file an issue at https://github.com/manjaro/pacman-mirrors/issues.
+The best way to send feedback is to file an issue at https://github.com/fhdk/blackman-mirrors/issues.

 If you are proposing a feature:
 - Explain in detail how it would work.